onuralpArsln/dAppFunding/ReadMe.md

 This is a **Crowdfunding App** built on the **Stellar Network** using **Soroban**.
 It enables users to create, fund, and manage crowdfunding projects efficiently.

+## 👤 Who Am I (neofetch)

+I’m currently working as an R&D engineer and developer while pursuing my doctorate in biomedical engineering, with an emphasis on artificial intelligence.
+I strive to sharpen my skills and share my journey.

 ## 📚 My Tutorial To Learn How to Build It Yourself!

 I have prepared a tutorial for starting to rust, deploying smart contracts in stellar and connecting it to a front end in detail.
 To dive deeper into the development process, check out my extensive tutorial for starting with Rust and Soroban: